-- ID/PASSPORT (MANDATORY) - Official Language Proficiency Certificate (MANDATORY).
-Please check the eligible certificates.
-Candidates in the process of taking a certification exam should attach proof of registration. - Learning agreement approved by the home university (optional) - Official transcript of records signed and stamped by the home university (MANDATORY)
+- ID/Passport copy (valid during the whole stay) (MANDATORY) - Accreditation of Spanish language competence (MANDATORY).
+Please check the eligible certificates in the "Language requirements for undergraduate and master degree students" document.
+Candidates in the process of taking a certification exam should attach proof of registration. - Learning agreement approved by the home university (optional) - Other documents (optional)